 IGNIS is a tool that uses the heat of these flames, transforms it into electricity and stores it to provide light and power whenever and wherever needed.
 Therefore, the product can simply be placed on a hot stove while cooking or heating.
 In addition, at places without an oven, IGNIS also works with a device for burning ordinary household liquids like spirits, any oil or even used frying fat that is available in every home.

-The core technology is based on new thermoelectric modules, which are generating a current from differences in temperature.
+The core technology behind IGNIS is based on new thermoelectric modules, that are generating a current from differences in temperature.
 As the product has a heat conducting aluminum surface over a heat source on one side and a heat sink which maintains the ambient temperature on the other side, current is generated which is stored in batteries and can be used any time while or after heating the product.